middric/BBC-Mediator-Facade-Module-pattern/README.md

     supermediator:init
 This method initializes the component mediator, attaches any config variables and sets up its child modules ready for execution.

+    supermediator:updateConfig
+This method updates the mediator config.
+If the modules attached to the mediator have a method called updateConfig the module method will also be executed

     supermediator:addModules
 This method adds modules to the mediator, it should be executed by the mediator:init method before calling this._super()